netdur/trueface-libraries-docs/assets/v3.0/android/ConfigurationOptions.md

 # ConfigurationOptions

-# Documentation

 ## `public class ConfigurationOptions`

-SDK configuration options
+SDK configuration options for setting up various aspects of the Trueface SDK.

+### Fields

-## `public int mobilePowerSave = 0`
+#### `public boolean useCoreML = false`

-**Android Only**

-Power saving mode.
-0 = all cores enabled (default).
-1 = only little clusters enabled.
-2 = only big clusters enabled.
+Provider option CoreML / Apple devices.

-## `public int mobileThreads = 4`
+#### `public boolean useNNAPI = false`

-**Mobile Only**

-Set the number of threads used for inference.
-For non-mobile platforms, should use the ``OMP_NUM_THREADS`` environment variable.

-## `private long mobileAvailableMemory = 0`

-**iOS Only**

-SDK user must define how much memory is available for iOS application.
-Should be set using the following code: #include <os/proc.h> options.mobileAvailableMemory = os_proc_available_memory();
+Provider option NNAPI / Android.

-## `public FacialRecognitionModel frModel = FacialRecognitionModel.LITE`
+#### `public FacialRecognitionModel frModel = FacialRecognitionModel.TFV5_2`

-The model to be used for facial recognition (default is LITE model)
+The model to be used for facial recognition (default is TFV5_2).

+#### `public FaceDetectionModel fdModel = FaceDetectionModel.FAST`

+The model to be used for face detection (default is FAST).

-## `public ObjectDetectionModel objModel = ObjectDetectionModel.ACCURATE`
+#### `public ObjectDetectionModel objModel = ObjectDetectionModel.ACCURATE`

-The model to be used for object detection (default is ACCURATE model)
+The model to be used for object detection (default is ACCURATE).

-## `public int smallestFaceWidth = 40`
+#### `public int smallestFaceHeight = 40`

-The smallest face height that the face detector can detect. (default is 20 pixels, min value is 16 pixels).
-The face detector has a detection scale range of about 5 octaves.
-Ex.
-40 pixels yields the detection scale range of ~40 pixels to 1280 (=40x2^5) pixels.
-If set to -1, will dynamically adjusts the face detection scale range from image-height/32 to image-height to ensure that large faces are detected in high resolution images.
+Filter the detected faces based on face height. (default is 40 pixels).

-## `public FaceDetectionFilter fdFilter = FaceDetectionFilter.BALANCED`
+#### `public FaceDetectionFilter fdFilter = FaceDetectionFilter.BALANCED`

-The face detection precision-recall mode (default is BALANCED)
+The face detection filter (default is BALANCED).

-## `public DatabaseManagementSystem dbms = DatabaseManagementSystem.SQLITE`
+#### `public DatabaseManagementSystem dbms = DatabaseManagementSystem.SQLITE`

-Database management system for storing templates (default is SQLITE)
+Database management system for storing Faceprints (default is SQLITE).

-## `public String modelsPath = ".`
+#### `public String modelsPath = "./"`

-The directory path containing the model files
+Path specifying the directory which contains the model files.

-## `public boolean frVectorCompression = false`
+#### `public boolean frVectorCompression = false`

-Improves the computation speed for 1 to 1 comparisons and 1 to N searches by compressing the feature vector and enabling additional optimizations.
+Improves 1 to 1 Faceprint comparison times and 1 to N search speeds by compressing the feature vector and enabling additional optimizations.
+Also reduces the memory required to store each Faceprint. (default is false).

-## `public boolean enableGPU = false`
+#### `public GPUOptions gpuOptions = new GPUOptions()`

-Enable GPU support (default is false).
+Options for enabling and configuring GPU inference.
+Default uses CPU inference.
 Note, GPU support requires a different version of the SDK.

+#### `public InitializeModule initializeModule = new InitializeModule()`

+Initialize specified modules in the SDK constructor (default uses lazy initialization).

+#### `public EncryptDatabase encryptDatabase = new EncryptDatabase()`

+Encrypt the biometric templates and identity strings when storing in the database using AES encryption (default is disabled).

-## `public int deviceIndex = 0`
+#### `public boolean useGlobalInferenceThreadpool = true`

-GPU device index
+Enable the use of a global inference threadpool.
+Should be enabled on machines with less than 32 threads or when running a sequential inference pipeline.

+### Constructors

+#### `public ConfigurationOptions()`

+Default constructor.

+#### `public ConfigurationOptions(boolean useCoreML, boolean useNNAPI, FacialRecognitionModel frModel, FaceDetectionModel fdModel, ObjectDetectionModel objModel, int smallestFaceHeight, FaceDetectionFilter fdFilter, DatabaseManagementSystem dbms, String modelsPath, boolean frVectorCompression, GPUOptions gpuOptions, InitializeModule initializeModule, EncryptDatabase encryptDatabase, boolean useGlobalInferenceThreadpool)`

+Constructor to initialize the `ConfigurationOptions` with specific values.

+- **Parameters:**
+  - `useCoreML` - Provider option CoreML / Apple devices.
+  - `useNNAPI` - Provider option NNAPI / Android.
+  - `frModel` - The model to be used for facial recognition.
+  - `fdModel` - The model to be used for face detection.
+  - `objModel` - The model to be used for object detection.
+  - `smallestFaceHeight` - The smallest face height to detect.
+  - `fdFilter` - The face detection filter.
+  - `dbms` - Database management system for storing Faceprints.
+  - `modelsPath` - Path specifying the directory which contains the model files.
+  - `frVectorCompression` - Enables feature vector compression.
+  - `gpuOptions` - Options for enabling and configuring GPU inference.
+  - `initializeModule` - Initialize specified modules in the SDK constructor.
+  - `encryptDatabase` - Enables AES encryption for database storage.
+  - `useGlobalInferenceThreadpool` - Enables the use of a global inference threadpool.